lucapette/website/content/writing/tmux-and-i-in-2017.md

 _arguments "1: :($lines)"
 ```

-I don't remember how this works anymore, as I wrote it a while ago.
+I don't remember how this works , as I wrote it a while ago.
 It does work
 so I thought it was good enough to share.
 My
 [dotfiles](https://github.com/lucapette/dotfiles) repository contains all my tmux
 configuration if you're curious.
 The `projects` function, the `t` script and the
 `CDPATH` feature give me the comfort I need to jump around projects.

-Thank you for reading me and stay tuned for the next article!